Updated March 20, 2023

 What is SVM Algorithm?

 SVM stands for Support Vector Machine.
 SVM is a supervised machine learning algorithm that is commonly used for classification and regression challenges.
 Common applications of the SVM algorithm are Intrusion Detection System, Handwriting Recognition, Protein Structure Prediction, Detecting Steganography in digital images, etc.

 In the SVM algorithm, each point is represented as a data item within the n-dimensional space where the value of each feature is the value of a specific coordinate.

-After plotting, classification has been performed by finding hype-plane which differentiates two classes.
-Refer below image to understand this concept.
+After plotting, classification has been performed by finding hype plane, which differentiates two classes.
+Refer to the below image to understand this concept.

 Support Vector Machine algorithm is mainly used to solve classification problems.
 Support vectors are nothing but the coordinates of each data item.
 Support Vector Machine is a frontier that differentiates two classes using hyper-plane.

 How does the SVM algorithm work?

 In the above section, we have discussed the differentiation of two classes using hyper-plane.
 Now we are going to see how does this SVM algorithm actually Works.

 Here we have taken three hyper-planes, i.e., A, B and C. Now we have to identify the right hyper-plane to classify stars and circle.